-— Extreme Centralization and Closure
+Qing Dynasty — Empire of Extreme Centralization and Closure

-Facts about the Qing Dynasty
+Facts About the Qing Dynasty

 Manchu soldiers and their families lived in those counties; they didn't need to work, but they had to practice and train to fight in wars.

-Brief History of the Qing Dynasty
+Brief History of the Rise and Fall of the Qing Dynasty

 Establishing of Empire Qing and Marching Across the Shanhai Pass

-Moving of Capital City and Unifying of the Whole Nation
+Expanding and Unifying the Nation

 Civilians fought intensely against this policy for over 40 years, and millions of people died because of refusing to follow this hairstyle.